-5 Best Juices to Slow Aging, Says Science
+5 Best Juices To Slow Aging, Says Science

-Pomegranates are teeming with antioxidants, like polyphenols, that can help lower inflammation, fight cancer, and lower blood pressure levels.
+Pomegranates are teeming with antioxidants, like polyphenols, that can help reduce inflammation, fight cancer, and lower blood pressure levels.
 On top of these benefits, pomegranates have also been known to have a unique effect on your body's aging cells.

 After the age of 50, your cells begin to struggle with the recycling of mitochondria, which directly impacts the strength of your muscles.
 Not only that, but if your body is unable to recycle mitochondria quickly enough, they may build up and increase your risk of serious diseases like Parkinson's.

-Pomegranates contain a molecule that your gut microbiome converts to something called urolithin A, a compound that can help keep your mitochondrial process healthy.
+The good news is that pomegranates contain a molecule that your gut microbiome converts to something called urolithin A, a compound that can help keep your mitochondrial process healthy.
 However, it's important to note that some individuals may have gut flora that is not able to convert this compound, meaning that pomegranate juice wouldn't have much of an effect.

-Carrots are rich in another antioxidant called beta carotene, which is an antioxidant that your body can actually use to turn into vitamin A. A study published in Cancer Epidemiology, Biomarkers & Prevention found that beta carotene may have the ability to help reduce the risk of prostate cancer in younger men.
+But, beta carotene's potential health benefits don't stop there, as one study published in Cancer Epidemiology, Biomarkers & Prevention found that it may have the ability to help reduce the risk of prostate cancer in younger men.

+Whether you love it or hate it, beetroot juice is an undeniably powerful drink for helping to slow the aging process.
 A study from Redox Biology found that those who drank beet juice had more prominent levels of a specific type of bacteria that helps with cognitive and vascular health than the participants who had the placebo drink.
-These participants also showed a drop in blood pressure levels after drinking the beet juice.
+These participants also saw a drop in blood pressure levels after drinking the beet juice.